The purpose of this guitar helper article is to teach you, the basics of, how to play the acoustic guitar for beginners.

 Whether it’s sitting or standing, do it straight and in a relaxed position.
 Now, when placing your finger on a fret of the acoustic guitar, it’s vital to recall placing it very close to that fret.
-On the issues concerning the chord shapes, do not worry yourself so much about perfecting the sound of the chords right away.
+On the issues concerning the chord shapes, do not worry so much about perfecting the sound of the chords right away.

 Playing G Chord:

-We will start with G chord.
+We will start with the G chord.
 To make a G Chord, place the third finger on the third fret of the low E (sixth) string, the second finger on the second fret of the A (fifth) string, and your pinky takes the third fret of the high E (first) string.
-The next move is to take a pick (if one exists) between the thumb and index finger on your right arm and issue all the six strings a strum.
+The next move is to take a pick (if one exists) between the thumb and index finger on your right arm and issue all six strings a strum.